 An unseen presence has been felt standing near the living, calling the person’s name.

 Feeling of sickness, fear, despair and misery come over sensitive people in certain parts of Fort Pulaski.

 In the 1980s the film GLORY was shot in Savannah.
 A group of Confederate soldier extras, dressed in their uniforms, decided to visit Fort Pulaski on the way to the set.
 Imagine their surprise when a Confederate Lieutenant approached them, and reprimanded them for not saluting him.
 He ordered them to fall into line because a Union attack could happen at any time, which they did as to go along with this improvement and put on a show for the other visitors.
 This officer then gave the order to face about, then vanished into thin air.

 Many restless souls of soldiers from both sides are still on duty, while some of the dead POWs can’t rest and perhaps are reliving their abuse, not realizing that they have been freed.

 East of Savannah, Fort Pulaski can be found on the claw-shaped Cockspur Island at a point where it guards the mouth of the Savannah River, just a mile away from Tybee Island.

 From I-95, take exit for I-16 about 15 miles west of Savannah.
 From I-16, take U.S. Highway 80 East.
 Follow signs for Fort Pulaski, Tybee Island and beaches.
-Fort Pulaski National Monument entrance is approximately 15 miles east of Savannah, is 5,623 acres in size.
+The Fort Pulaski National Monument entrance is approximately 15 miles east of Savannah.
+The Fort is 5,623 acres in size.